Go to the Students section

 It is vital to cite your sources - so that you acknowledge writers whose works you've used and so that your readers can follow up these sources.
 Failure to do so could be regarded as plagiarism.
 Our Web guide to plagiarism has tips on how to avoid this and also provides a link to PLATO - an online tutorial on understanding and avoiding plagiarism.

-For guidance on how to reference your sources in the Harvard style, check our Library guide Citing your references using the Harvard (author-date) system or use Cite Them Right Online.
+For guidance on how to reference your sources in the Harvard style, check our Library guide Citing your references using the Harvard (author-date) system (Word document) or use Cite Them Right Online.

 You may also want to use EndNote or EndNote Web.
 These are services which allow you to collect, store and manage your own collection of references and create bibliographies in your written work.